A Greek Eating Habit

 Either way, this Green Beans Stewed With Tomato Sauce is packed with flavor as well as with lots of nutrients.
 It’s made with Romano beans and it’s pretty easy to pull through.
 It only requires to clean the beans at first (that is if you decide on using fresh ones), and then some simmering.
 That’s it.
 Nothing more.

 As for this recipe, it would be the best option if you could find fresh good quality Romano beans (they grow mostly in the summer and fall).
-They should feel crispy, not soft when you touch them.
+Pick the ones that feel crispy, not soft when you touch them.
 Avoid the older ones, that tend to soften up (dehydrate) and don’t have an even coloration.
 If you can’t find any, don’t worry as they are widely sold frozen and ready to cook.
-I used frozen as well, since it’s November now.
+I used frozen as well since it’s November now.

-These flattened green beans, need a bit of cooking to become nice and tender.
+These flattened green beans need a bit of cooking to become nice and tender.
 They’re not just boiled of course.
-They are slowly cooked, in freshly grated tomato juice.
-A bit of garlic , some parsley and you have a delicious and healthy meal.
+They are slowly cooked, in freshly grated tomato juice (to give them a fresh sweetness), along with a bit of tomato paste (for a stronger flavor).
+A bit of garlic, some parsley and that easily you can have a delicious, humble and healthy meal.
 No wonder why they go on and say, that Greek and Mediterranean cuisine is healthy.
-Well of course it is if you eat that many greens, with that amount of olive oil.
+Well, of course, it is if you eat that many greens, with that amount of olive oil…💚

 I’ll Teach You How To Eat It Too